lynaghk/cljs-react-perf/readme.md

 React deps are specified in `package.json` because that was the only way I could get `(js/require "react-addons-perf")` to work.
 I'm *pretty* sure that the React being used is the one that's pulled in via Rum/Sablono from cljsjs.

+## Reading / other projects

++ [js-framework-benchmark](https://github.com/krausest/js-framework-benchmark) is a project similar in spirit to this one, with a ton of different JS libraries.
+Seems to be for comparing libraries only; I couldn't find any discussion of the results or suggestions for which library/style to use or why.
+The author does discuss the methodology extensively on [their blog](http://www.stefankrause.net/wp/).
+Thanks [@thheller](https://github.com/thheller) for the tip!

++ [How to win in web framework benchmarks](https://medium.com/@localvoid/how-to-win-in-web-framework-benchmarks-8bc31af76ce7) details of several virtual DOM library tricks and links to several kinds of benchmarks.
+Thanks [@dmitriid](https://twitter.com/dmitriid/status/851475009981886464) for the tip!

++ [General CLJS performance tips](https://github.com/alexkehayias/chocolatier#performance) from a game developer.
+Once I get a handle on all this React stuff, I'd love to put together a suite of perf tests / examples for cljs in general.
+(But don't wait for me!
+If you want to dig into this, I'd be happy to chat about it!)
+Thanks [@shaunlebron](https://github.com/shaunlebron) for the tip!

++ [Sablono hacks](https://gist.github.com/rauhs/38b8598c6549f2fe09ad4d257382ec32) gist demonstrates how to "teach" Sablono to walk more Clojure forms, and thus emit React elements rather than calls to the Sablono runtime interpreter.
+Arguably, if this kind of thing works reliably, it should be merged upstream.